 The best part of my work has always been my clients.
-I have been fortunate enough to help professionals who really care about the work that they do – dedicated public administrators, educators, managers and business owners.
+I have been fortunate enough to help professionals who really care about the work that they do – dedicated public administrators, educators, managers, and business owners.
 It makes me happy to think that I have often been part of their team and supporting their mission for a very long time.

 Jayne Benz Chipman is a senior associate in the firm’s San Francisco office.
-She represents public and private employers in a broad range of labor, employment and governance matters, with an emphasis on public sector employers, higher educational institutions, and independent schools.
+She represents public and private employers in a broad range of labor, employment, and governance matters, with an emphasis on public sector employers, higher educational institutions, and independent schools.
 Jayne has substantial experience and expertise representing and advising public and private employers in hiring, employee performance and discipline, workplace investigations, personnel policies, leaves of absence, medical and disability matters, equal employment opportunity, discrimination and harassment, and traditional labor law matters.
 She also counsels public sector clients on Brown Act, Public Records Act, and governance issues.
-Jayne has experience at all levels of the California court system and the district and circuit court levels of the federal court system.
-She also has arbitration and administrative hearing experience, and has handled matters before state and federal administrative agencies including PERB, EEOC, DFEH and the NLRB.
+Jayne has experience at all levels of the California court system as well as the district and circuit court levels of the federal court system.
+She also has arbitration and administrative hearing experience, and has handled matters before state and federal administrative agencies including PERB, EEOC, DFEH, and the NLRB.

 Jayne believes that in order to be an effective advocate or counsel for your client, an attorney needs to be willing to “roll up their sleeves and dig deeply to really understand the facts and the client’s particular situation.”
 Additionally, Jayne has developed a strong belief over the years that “knowing the law and the facts is frequently not enough; effective advice and representation also requires the subtler art of thoughtful, strategic, and people-centered persuasion.”
 Jayne realizes that “clients know when you have their back 24/7.”
 She works hard to earn that level of trust from her clients.